tldr-pages/tldr/pages/linux/quickget.md

 # quickget

 > Download and prepare materials for building a Quickemu virtual machine.
-> NOTE: the parameter "edition" is always optional.
+> Note: the parameter "edition" is always optional.
 > See also: `quickemu`.
 > More information: <https://github.com/quickemu-project/quickemu>.